A Walk to Beautiful: Critical reaction

 The documentary was given positive reviews by critics.
 Metacritic reported the film had an average score of 82 out of 100, based on six reviews, classifying A Walk to Beautiful as a universal acclaim.
 It was regarded as "competently made, precisely shot, and buoyantly humanistic" by Variety, and Kenneth Turan of the Los Angeles Times commented that "A Walk to Beautiful will leave you speechless two times over — first with despair, then with joy.
 Neither unmentionable subject matter nor nonexistent commercial prospects can keep this documentary from having a power over your heart that is unparalleled."
 According to The New York Times, A Walk to Beautiful quietly criticises a chauvinist society in some countries where women are considered "lovers, mothers, and servants", and anyone who cannot fulfill these roles is disregarded by her community.

 Box office

-As of February 2008, the film had grossed $7,718 dollars in the United States.
+As of February 2008, the film had grossed $7,718 in the United States.